Free osteoporosis Helpline

 • You do not need to be a member of the charity to use this service.

-• Callers who are hard of hearing can use Typetalk.
+• Callers with hearing loss can use Typetalk.
 A translation service is provided for calls via Languageline.

 • Our nurses aim to answer email and postal queries within ten working days.